robinchew/postfix_filter/README.md

 ## Testing Python Filtering System

 To test the python filtering system, it is required to run the python program first before running the postfix.
-Before running the program, it is required to check if the IP address and the port variable inside the python program matches with the IP address and port ```smtpd_milters``` in the ```main.cf``` files
+It is also required to check if the IP address and the port variable inside the python program matches with the IP address and port ```smtpd_milters``` in the ```main.cf``` files

 1. Type command below to run python

 ```
-python3 filterBeforeQueue.py
+python3 pythonMilter.py
 ```

 Once the python program runs, it its required to perform steps 4 to 6 from the ```Testing the Postfix server``` Section